ElektraInitiative/libelektra/src/libs/highlevel/README.md

 ## Introduction

 The goal of the high-hevel API is to increase the usability of libelektra for developers who want to integrate Elektra into their applications.
-Projects usually do not want to use low-level APIs.
-`KDB` and `KeySet` are useful for plugins and to implement APIs but not to be directly used in applications.
+Projects usually do not want to use low-level APIs. `KDB` and `KeySet` are useful for plugins and to implement APIs, but not to be directly used in applications.
 The high-level API should be extremely easy to get started with and at the same time it should be hard to use it in a wrong way.
 This tutorial gives an introduction for developers who want to elektrify their application using the high-level API.

 ## Setup

 First you have to add `elektra-highlevel` to the linked libraries of your application.
-NTo be able to use it in your source file, just include the main header with `#include <elektra.h>` at the top of your file.
+To be able to use it in your source file, just include the main header with `#include <elektra.h>` at the top of your file.

 ## Core Concepts

 ### Struct `Elektra`
 `Elektra` is the handle you use to access the underlying KDB (hierchical key database) that stores the configuration key-value pairs.
 All key-value read and write operations expect this handle to be passed as in as a parameter.
 To create the handle, you simply write:

 ```c
 ElektraError * error = NULL;
 Elektra * elektra = elektraOpen ("/sw/org/myapp/#0/current", NULL, &error);
 ```

 Please replace `"/sw/org/myapp/#0/current"` with an appropriate value for your application (see [Namespaces](/doc/tutorials/namespaces.md) for more information).
+You can use the parameter `defaults` to pass a KDB `KeySet` containing `Key`s with default values to the `Elektra` instance.

 The passed in `ElektraError` can be used to check for initialization errors.
 You can detect initialization errors by comparing it to NULL after calling `elektraOpen`:

 ```c
 if (error != NULL)